 The final hall is a highlight, showcasing Rwandan poetry, traditional recitals, drums, harvest festivals, marriage ceremonies, and other celebrations.

-The most impressive display is a replica of the royal home, including all the details of a king’s household and family life.
+The most notable display is a replica of the royal home, including details of a king’s household and family life.
 Visitors can walk through the site to see and imagine how the kings of Rwanda once lived.

 Tourist Attractions

-Rwanda, known as the “country of a thousand hills,” is famous for its clean and safe cities and breathtaking natural beauty.
-Hidden treasures in its hills and mountains are waiting for tourists to discover during their safaris.
+Rwanda, known as the “country of a thousand hills,” is known for its clean and safe cities and wide natural beauty.
+Hidden treasures in its hills and mountains are waiting for tourists to discover during their safaris, and the National Museum of Rwanda offers one of the richest starting points for understanding the culture behind it all.
+Book your Rwanda safari with us to include a visit to this museum in your itinerary.